-We believe that our pupils benefit from access to the National Curriculum which is differentiated to meet individual needs.
-In Key Stage 3 we group pupils largely according to their year groups, but there are exceptions where a pupil would benefit from working in a slightly different combination of ages or academic/social skill and whilst we aim to provide age-appropriate learning experiences, some of our planning draws on Programmes of Study from earlier key stages to ensure relevance to the learning needs and prior attainments of our pupils.
+We believe that our pupils benefit from access to the National Curriculum, which is differentiated to meet individual needs.
+In Key Stage 3, we group pupils largely according to their year groups, but there are exceptions where a pupil would benefit from working in a slightly different combination of ages or academic/social skills, and whilst we aim to provide age-appropriate learning experiences, some of our planning draws on programmes of study from earlier key stages to ensure relevance to the learning needs and prior attainments of our pupils.

-All parents will be informed of the class their child will be in in September, allowing them to look at the timetable and the Key Stage 3 schemes of work available on the school website before the term begins.
+All parents will be informed of the class their child will be in in September of each academic year, allowing them to look at the timetable and the Key Stage 3 schemes of work available on the School website before the term begins.
+(True?)